williamsollomon/frontend-school-projects/README.md

-# School HTML Material Websites
+# Educational HTML Templates

-This repository contains a collection of simple frontend-only websites created for school ICT (TIK) assignments.
+A collection of frontend-only websites created to present school learning materials in HTML format, mainly for ICT (TIK) assignments.

-Each website is built using:
+## Tech Stack
-- HTML
+- HTML5
-- CSS
+- CSS3
-- A little JavaScript
+- Vanilla JavaScript

-The goal is to present school book materials in a clean, aesthetic, and easy-to-understand website format, following teacher requirements while keeping the design modern and student-friendly.

-These projects are mainly used as:
-- School assignments
+## Features
+- Clean and structured layout
+- Easy-to-edit content for different subjects
+- Student-friendly and aesthetic design
+- No backend, no frameworks

+## Purpose
+This repository is used for:
-- Learning practice for frontend web development
+- Learning frontend web development
+- Creating school assignment websites
-- Reusable templates for educational websites
+- Reusable educational website templates

+## Notes
+All content in this repository is simplified and adapted for educational and learning purposes.